tadasant/strand-ui/README.md

 We host our UI as a static website on S3.
 Staging is at https://staging.app.trystrand.com/

-Before deploying, ensure that the `package.json` entry for `config`, namely `stagingcdn`, is set to the appropriate s3 bucket endpoint, and the `.env` file has the appropriate `VERSION` number.
+Before deploying, ensure that the `package.json` entry for `config`, namely `stagingcdn`, is set to the appropriate s3 bucket endpoint, and the `.env` files have the appropriate `VERSION` number set throughout.

 Generally, use existing CircleCI workflows to deploy staging/production builds.
 Note that you probably want to bust the CloudFront cache after deploying (otherwise the changes won't be live for up to half a day).
 Do this by: